-On 18 December 1703, Emperor Leopold I renewed his alliance with the Serbian Patriarch Arsenius Czernovics and the Serbian Voivode MMonasterly.
+On 18 December 1703, Emperor Leopold I renewed his alliance with the Serbian Patriarch Arsenius Czernovics and the Serbian Voivode Monasterly.

 The most important leaders of the Rebels were Count Miklós Bercsényi de Székes, the spiritual leader of the movement; Count Sándor Károlyi, as general of the Iazyges and the Cumans; Lászlo Ocskay; Major-General Simon Count Forgách, who had defected from the Imperial service; and Colonel Count Anton Esterházy.

-The Rebels had a marked advantage in guerilla warfare.
+The Rebels had a marked advantage in guerrilla warfare.
 Defeats at the hands of the Imperialists did not change the situation of the Rebels much.
 They simply gathered again elsewhere.